Average Walking Speed By Age And Sex

 #3: Effort Level

-One of the primary factors that affect your average walking speed is the effort or intensity level with which you are trying to walk.
-Are you walking comfortably or trying to do a fitness walk and pushing the pace as much as possible?
+A primary factor affecting your average walking speed is the effort or intensity level with which you are trying to walk.
+Are you walking comfortably or power walking and pushing the pace as much as possible?

 A person walking up a hill.